phillipivan/companion-module-tascam-cd400u/companion/HELP.md

-## Tascam CD-400u Media Player
+## Tascam CD-400U Media Player

-This module will control the Tascam DA-6400.
+This module will control the Tascam CD-400U when fitted with an IF-E100 Ethernet module.

 - [Tascam CD-400U Page](https://tascam.com/us/product/cd-400u/)

 ## Configuration
-Enter the IP address, port and password of the recorder.
+Enter the IP address, and port of the media player.

 ## Actions
 - **Stop**